Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ### APR Data and Bonuses

-The following functions can be used for calculating rewards or showing current bonuses / base APR. <br>
+The following functions can be used for calculating rewards or showing current bonuses/base APR. <br>
 Those functions are called from the APRCalculator contract:

 Get the base APR: